Cemaes Lifeboat Station: History

 Sophia was only on station for four years, before being replaced by a new 30 ft self-righting lifeboat named Ashtonian, provided from the legacy of Mr George Higginbottom of Ashton-under-Lyne.

 On 14 October 1877, Ashtonian was called to the Sarah, a full-rigged sailing ship on passage from Quebec to Liverpool, aground on Middle Mouse Rocks.
 18 men were rescued from the vessel.
 The Ashtonian would be launched eight times in the five years on station, and rescue 33 lives.

 Three more lifeboats would be placed on service at Cemaes.
 In 1881, a 32 ft lifeboat, costing £286-15s-0d, also being named Ashtonian.
 Then followed the 34-foot George Evans (ON 132) in 1887, which had been provided from the legacy of Mrs Evans, the boat named after her late husband, Admiral George Evans, Conservator of the River Mersey.
-Finally, in 1907, the Charles Henry Ashley (ON 583), a 38 ft non-self-righting lifeboat.
-It was one of five lifeboats provided by the legacy of £65,000, from the estate of Charles Carr Ashley, late of Menton, France.
+Finally, in 1907, the Charles Henry Ashley (ON 583), a 38 ft non-self-righting Watson-class P&S lifeboat.
+It was one of ten lifeboats provided by the legacy of £65,000, from the estate of Charles Carr Ashley, late of Menton, France.

 A new boathouse with roller-slipway was constructed in 1907 to house the 38 ft Charles Henry Ashley, at a cost of £3,840.
-It was located just along the beach from the former boathouse at Porth yr Ogof, in the shadow of Ynys Yr Ŵyn.
+It was located just along the beach from the former boathouse at Porth yr Ogof, in the shadow of Ynys Yr Ŵyn, on a site granted by Mrs Hughes and the Wylfa estate trustees.

 In 25 years on station, the lifeboat was launched just seven times, with no rescues.
 At a meeting of the RNLI committee of management on 15 October 1931, it was decided that the Cemaes Lifeboat Station should close in March 1932.
 Charles Henry Ashley was retired in 1932, and the station was closed.